PIN-11-07/Turboo/README.md

 4. **Assess Supabase Configuration Impact**
   - List every dashboard change you expect: database schema, RLS policies, triggers, functions, storage buckets, authentication settings, or Edge Functions.
   - Prepare SQL snippets or detailed UI steps for each change and save them under `SQL → Shared snippets` so they are reproducible by the team; add comments in the snippet description if future runs require manual tweaks or additional context.
-  - When updating an existing table choose one of these approaches and save the snippet accordingly:
-    1. Re-create the table from scratch and store the new SQL using the same command name as the original plus a version suffix (e.g., `listings table 2`).
-    2. Change an existing table with an SQL snippet, then update the original creation snippet so that, if executed today, it would build the table exactly as it currently exists, even if that was not the command originally executed.
+  - When updating an existing table, always generate a **new SQL snippet that recreates the table from scratch**, append a version suffix to the original command name (e.g., `listings table v2`), and keep all previous snippets untouched so the full history remains available.

   > Expect to re-run every SQL snippet in order afterward, effectively rebuilding the full database.